RoboJackets/barweb-card-reader/README.md

 # Apiary NFC Reader

-Script for piping GTID / Prox # from BuzzCards to Apiary through a web socket.
+Script for piping GTID from BuzzCards to Apiary through a web socket or keyboard emulation.

 ## Package requirements